WhatsTheDeetz/kip/KIP0/KIP-0.md

 ### Background

-This document both defines and is an example of the KIP - a standard document for all governance actions taken by KeeperDAO.
+This document both defines and is an example of the KIP - a standard document for all governance actions taken by Keeper DAO.
 An accessible governance process requires clear, consistent standards for how changes are proposed, and how consensus on those proposals is reached.
 Providing these things is the goal of this document.

 The KIP format builds on the Ethereum Improvement Proposal of the Ethereum Foundation, the Maker Improvement Proposal of MakerDAO, as well as practices from the IETF and W3C.
 Additional information on the consensus procedure can be found in the Beigepaper.